-As of December 31, 2020, Expedia Group's ownership interest and voting interest in trivago N.V. is 59.0% and 68.8%, respectively.
+As of December 31, 2021, Expedia Group's ownership interest and voting interest in trivago N.V. is 58.3% and 76.9%, respectively.
 The Class B shares of trivago N.V. held by Messrs.
-Schrömgens, Vinnemeier and Siewert (whom we collectively refer to as our Founders) as of December 31, 2020, had an ownership interest and voting interest of 25.2% and 29.4%, respectively.
+Schrömgens, Vinnemeier and Siewert (whom we collectively refer to as our Founders) as of December 31, 2021, had an ownership interest and voting interest of 14.8% and 19.5%, respectively.
+The Founders may also own Class A shares in addition to the Class B shares held.
+The holders of Class A shares are entitled to one vote per share compared to Class B shares which are entitled to ten votes per share.
+The additional ownership of Class A shares by the Founders would not significantly change ownership or voting interest.